gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 ### 1. Get Leadership Buy-In

 One of the first steps in self-selection is getting a buy-in from your leadership team.
-Wheather you start from [feature teams or component teams](http://www.innolution.com/blog/distinguishing-between-feature-component-teams), a self-selection event has a potential of impacting your existing reporting structure in organization.
+Wheather you start from [feature teams or component teams](http://www.innolution.com/blog/distinguishing-between-feature-component-teams), a self-selection event has a potential of impacting the existing reporting structure in your organization.
 Have an open conversation with each of the leaders to clarify the process, understand their conserns and answer questions.

 Is there a small modification you can make to the process to mitigate these conserns and turn the leaders into your supporters?
-From our experience, making self-selection participation invitational and positioning it as an experiment fast-tracked the acceptance in the organization.
+From our experience, making a self-selection invitational and positioning it as an experiment fast-tracked its acceptance in the organization.

 ### 2. Identify Participants

 How many people will be involved in self-selection?
 Will all existing project teams will be participating?

-If you are running a self-selection for a subset of the teams, make sure that the list of participants is known and publicly available to everyone.
+If you are running a self-selection for a subset of your teams, make sure that the list of participants is known and publicly available to everyone.
 Verify that the total number of participants is equal or smaller than the number of open spots on the new teams.

 #### Pre-selected vs. free-moving participants

-The only two roles that were pre-selected for each initiative were a Product Manager and a Tech Lead roles.
+The only two pre-selected roles for each initiative were a Product Manager and a Tech Lead.
+They were the key partners in pitching the initiative to team members.
 Everyone else, including Agile Project Managers were allowed to self-select into new teams.

 #### FTEs vs. Contractors

-Since our typical team has a mix of a full-time employees and contractors, it was logical to invite both groups to participate in self-selection.
-Afterall, individuals were selecting the teams based on the business idea, technology stack and the other individuals that they wanted to work with.
+Since our typical team has a mix of full-time employees and contractors, it was logical to invite both groups to participate in the self-selection.
+Afterall, individuals were selecting the teams based on a business idea, a technology stack and the other individuals that they wanted to work with.
-We did make one adjustment to the process and asked contractors to give employees a "fist dip" at selecting new teams.
-Everone had same opportunty after the first selection iteration.
+We did make one adjustment to the process and asked contractors to give employees a "fist dip" at selecting their new teams.
+Everone had equal opportunty after the first round of the self-selection.

 #### Observers

-There was so much interest in the self-selection experiment from others, not directly involved in it, that we had to invent an observer role.
+There was so much interest in the self-selection experiment across the organization, that we had to invent an observer role.
-Observers were invited to join in the first part of the self-selection event, they could listen to initiative pitches for all teams (without making an actual selection).
+Observers were invited to join in the first part of the self-selection event.
+They could check out how the room is set up, take a pick at the participants cards.
+They could listen to initiative pitches for all teams, without making an actual selection.
-Observers were asked to leave after the break, just before the start of actual teams selection.
+Observers were asked to leave after the break and before the start of actual teams selection.

 ### 3. Work with Your Key Partners

-Build-in some time for group and one-on-one coaching.
-Adjust the process if required
+#### Adjust the process if required
 1) “I have no squad” poster was replaced with “I am available to help”
 2)  Compromise on consultants’ participation
 3) “No first come-first serve” rule.
-Product Managers and Tech Leads pitches.
+#### Product Managers and Tech Leads pitches.
 - coach them to inspire people with product vision and technology stack.
-Establish the team composition (core team + larger community)
+#### Establish the team composition (core team + larger community)
 - front end, back end, APM, UX, Infra, Data, QA
 - cross-checking the team needs with the number of participants. --> no musical chairs!
 ### 4. Evangelize